 When starting a business, there are seven basic steps you need to follow; choosing a corporate name and address, selecting a state to incorporate in, selecting a corporation type, determining company directors, choosing your share type, obtaining your certificate for corporation, and processing and filing the incorporation.

 Did you know that the U.S. Small Business Administration (SBA) provides a robust offering of free online and in-person courses, workshops, sample documents, monthly web chats, and FAQs to assist you in your business endeavor?
 It's true.
 Check out the SBA's website to discover offerings relevant to your needs.

-The SBA’s Learn About Business Law & Regulations topic page is great for orienting yourself with important steps to take mitigate risk when forming or reforming a business.
-The Create Your Business Plan topic page offers links to a diversity of materials, including free educational courses, video tutorials, checklists, and more.
+The SBA’s Stay Legally Compliant topic page is great for orienting yourself with important steps to take mitigate risk when forming or reforming a business.
+The Write Your Business Plan topic page offers links to a diversity of materials, including free educational courses, video tutorials, checklists, and more.

 eBooks & Other Resources